 Safety should be your number one priority when choosing a charter (yes, I do realize I had it listed as number two, but that’s capitalism’s fault).
 With that in mind, here’s a safety checklist to go over before choosing a charter boat:

-Inquire about the charter’s insurance liability coverage before departing.
-As noted earlier, many businesses will try to cut corners here since covering everyone on board in full can cost the boat owner more than twice as much.
-If you step on a boat that doesn’t have you fully covered in case of an accident, and something does happen on the trip, your claim could end up being denied, leaving you in a world of pain, both physically and financially.
+Many businesses will try to cut corners here since covering everyone on board in full can cost the boat owner more than twice as much.
+If you step on a boat that doesn’t have you fully covered in case of an accident, and something does happen on the trip, your claim could be denied, leaving you in a world of pain, both physically and financially.

 Rule of thumb: if it’s blowing more than 20 knots, and that’s not the type of sailing you’re used to, stay on the shore.